loopbackio/loopback-next/docs/site/tutorials/soap-calculator/soap-calculator-tutorial-add-datasource.md

 - subtract
 - divide

-We need to configure in the Datasource JSON file, the corresponding Node.js methods for these remote SOAP operations.
+In the DataSource file, we need to configure the corresponding Node.js methods for these remote SOAP operations.
 For simplicity, we will name the Node.js methods the same as their SOAP operation counterparts.

 For example, having the following property, we are configuring the SOAP operator Multiply that is reached in the port CalculatorSoap and Calculator service to